Bgrlgymnast/credit-risk-classification/report-template.md

     - total debt
     - loan status

-* Based on these variables we want the model to be able to learn and predict whether the loan will be heathly or high-risk.
+* Based on these variables we wanted the model to be able to learn and predict whether the loan will be heathly or high-risk.

 * The stages used in this process were:
     - Processing Data (reading csv file)